arachnetech/homebridge-mqttthing/docs/Accessories.md

-        "getCurrentState":   "<topic used to get 'current state'>", "getStatusFault":    "<topic used to provide 'fault' status (optional)>", "getStatusTampered": "<topic used to provide 'tampered' status (optional)>" },
+        "getCurrentState":   "<topic used to get 'current state'>", "getStatusFault":    "<topic used to provide 'fault' status (optional)>", "getStatusTampered": "<topic used to provide 'tampered' status (optional)>" "getAltStatusTriggered": "<topic used to provide an alternative 'triggered' boolean status (optional)>" },
     "targetStateValues": [ "StayArm", "AwayArm", "NightArm", "Disarmed" ], "currentStateValues": [ "StayArm", "AwayArm", "NightArm", "Disarmed", "Triggered" ],